-Samples were collected using a diver-operated suction sampler, which sampled an area of 0.08 m2 to a depth of 30 cm and retained benthic macrofauna (>1 mm in size) in a 1 mm mesh sieve bag.
-Three samples were taken at each site and pooled, resulting in a total sampling surface area of 0.24 m2 per site.
+Benthic macrofauna have been sampled at more than 30 sites in Big Bay (9 sites), Small Bay (ten sites) and Langebaan Lagoon (12 sites) since the inception of the State of the Bay monitoring programme in 2004.
+The localities and water depth ranges of the 2019 sampling sites are illustrated in Chapter 7.
+Samples are, by convention, collected using a diver-operated suction sampler, which sampled an area of 0.08 m2 to a depth of 30 cm and retained benthic macrofauna (>1 mm in size) in a 1 mm mesh sieve bag.
+Three samples are taken at each site and pooled, resulting in a total sampling surface area of 0.24 m2 per site.
 Three hand-core samples were taken at sites less than 2 m deep, totalling a sampling surface area of 0.08 m2.
 In 2016 and 2017 Elandsfontein samples were collected using a hand-core.
-This year, in the interest of efficiency, a Van Veen grab was used to collect five replicate samples (each with a sampling surface area of 0.14 m2) at each of the Elandsfontein sites.
 All macrofauna abundance and biomass data were ultimately standardised per unit area (m2).
 Samples were stored in plastic bottles and preserved with 5% formalin.

 In the laboratory, samples were rinsed of formalin and stained with Rose Bengal to aid sorting of biological from non-biological matter.
 All fauna were removed and preserved in 1% phenoxetol (Ethyleneglycolmonophenylether) solution.
 The macrofauna were then identified to species level where possible, but at least to family level in all instances.
 The validity of each species was then checked on The World Register of Marine Species (WoRMS, www.marinespecies.org).
 The biomass (blotted wet mass to four decimal places) and abundance of each species was recorded for each sample.
-Expedient

-9.3.2 Statistical analysis
+8.3.2 Statistical analysis

-The data collected from this survey were used for two purposes 1) to assess spatial variability in the benthic macrofauna community structure and composition between sites in 2018 and 2) to assess changes in benthic community structure over time (i.e. in relation to past surveys).
+The data collected from this survey were used for two purposes 1) to assess spatial variability in the benthic macrofauna community structure and composition between sites in 2019 and 2) to assess changes in benthic community structure over time (i.e. in relation to past surveys).
 Both the spatial and temporal assessments are necessary to provide a good indication of the current state of health of the Bay.

-9.3.2.1 Community structure and composition
+8.3.2.1 Community structure and composition